 Data monitoring is a critical element of an Active Building.
 Within our demonstrators the extensive data monitoring has enabled fast fault detection and remediation; optimisation of building performance; and the development of smart control strategies.

 The data collected from the demonstrators has also been used to develop a Toolkit for designers and developers, which shares our learnings through case studies, design guidance and information on appropriate technologies for use on Active Building projects.

-Collaboration and excellent communication is critical to the success of projects like this.
+Collaboration and excellent communication are critical to the success of projects like this.

 The ability to engage all parties involved in the project, especially building services engineers and contractors, early in the design process is hugely beneficial.

 Never underestimate the complexity of building services and the importance of careful installation and commissioning of equipment.

 We engage with a wide range of stakeholders from school children to government ministers at all stages of our project.
 In order to reach net zero carbon targets, it is important to bring everyone along on the journey.